 For each product ASIN, you could run Automatic campaigns, Manual campaigns or both.

 In Automatic Campaigns, Amazon identifies keywords from the title, description and other sections of the product listing to display ads for relevant search terms.
-Automatic Campaigns require fewer management efforts and keyword research, however, the ad targeting is very poor, therefore the ROI is also poor.
+Automatic Campaigns require fewer management efforts and amazon keyword research, however, the ad targeting is very poor, therefore the ROI is also poor.
 However, you can mine gold from Automatic campaigns by analyzing the high performing search terms and converting them into Broad matched manual campaigns.

 Bid low for Automatic Campaigns as it may lead to higher costs due to irrelevant impressions and non-converting clicks.